maksimyin/WikiQuiz/README.md

 # WikiQuiz - AI Study Tool

 > WikiQuiz is a Chrome extension that generates custom quizzes directly from any Wikipedia article.
-Choose a whole article or a specific section and instantly get targeted questions to help you learn faster and retain more.
+Choose a whole article or a specific section and instantly get relevant questions to help you learn faster and retain more.

 ## 🌟 Why Wikiquiz